CRSU-Apps/MetaInsight/README.md

 If you use the app please cite it as:

 Owen, RK, Bradbury, N, Xin, Y, Cooper, N, Sutton, A. MetaInsight: An interactive web-based tool for analyzing, interrogating, and visualizing network meta-analyses using R-shiny and netmeta.
 Res Syn Meth.
 2019; 10: 569-581.

+Please consult our [Wiki](https://github.com/CRSU-Apps/MetaInsight/wiki) for further information on using MetaInsight.